-Village backs opera singer in BGT final
+Town backs opera singer in BGT final

 Britain's Got Talent: Anglesey backs Gruffydd Wyn Roberts

-Residents of an Anglesey village were gathering on Sunday evening to support one of their own in the Britain's Got Talent final.
+Residents of an Anglesey town were gathering on Sunday evening to support one of their own in the Britain's Got Talent final.

 Gruffydd Wyn Roberts, from Amlwch, is one of 10 acts performing at the Hammersmith Apollo in London.